-For students whose lecture term starts earlier than 4th September for Campus and 30th August for Trinity Hall and who wish to take up residence before that date, please print off and complete this early arrival form:
+For students who must complete 2 week quarantine or for those whose lecture term starts earlier than 21st September 2020 and who wish to take up residence before that date, please print off and complete this early arrival form:

 Bedroom and Kitchen Package

 For students coming from overseas to take up rooms in residence, a ‘starter pack’ may be purchased by early September.
 These packs are designed to equip a student from overseas with the basic items to set up ‘home’.
-There are two packs available, one consisting of bedroom linen, quilt, pillow and the other pack consists of cooking utensils that include a frying pan, saucepans, cutlery and crockery.
+There are two packs available, one consisting of bedroom linen, quilt, pillow, hand towel, bath towel and 10 hangers and the other pack consists of cooking utensils that include a frying pan, saucepans, cutlery and crockery.
 They are sold at cost price, and so are good value.
 You need to let the Accommodation Office know well in advance if you require a pack so that they can arrange to have one placed in your room on the day of your arrival.
-For details on what is included in the ‘starter pack’ please print off and complete the following form:
+For details on what is included in the ‘starter pack’ please see the following form: Download Bed and Kitchen Package (PDF)

 Inventory and Condition

-When you take up occupancy of rooms you will be invited to confirm that the inventory of furnishings is in order and you will be asked to report any defects in fittings, décor etc. Please submit your Inventory Acceptance or Query at My Requests by logging on to your account at https://accommodation.tcd.ie/StudentBookings/
+When you take up occupancy of rooms you will be invited to confirm that the inventory of furnishings is in order and you will be asked to report any defects in fittings, décor etc. The inventory sheet will be included in your arrival pack given to you at check-in.
+Please fill it out and return it back to the reception within couple of days of arrival.

 When students accept the offer of a room online, they are also required to accept online the residential licence.
 This Licence is the agreement between you as the occupant of the room and Trinity.
 It is important that you read and understand the licence because it states your responsibilities.
 Among other matters, the licence states the terms under which you may leave your accommodation early and it details what is permitted and what is prohibited.